-SCREENING (HEARING) (EC §49452): Every pupil shall be given a screening test for hearing in kindergarten or first grade and in the second, fifth, eighth, and tenth grades.
+SCREENING (HEARING)(EC §49452): Every pupil shall be given a screening test for hearing in kindergarten or first grade and in the second, fifth, eighth, and tenth grades.
 Parents may submit a written statement refusing to consent to their child's participation.

-SCREENING (SCOLIOSIS) (EC §49452.5): Every female pupil in grade 7 and every male pupil in grade 8 shall be screened for the condition known as scoliosis (spinal curvature).
+SCREENING (SCOLIOSIS)(EC §49452.5): Every female pupil in grade 7 and every male pupil in grade 8 shall be screened for the condition known as scoliosis (spinal curvature).
 Parents may submit a written statement refusing to consent to their child's screening.
-No person performing this screening may make recommendation for treatment to any entity in which that person has a
+No person performing this screening may make recommendation for treatment to any entity in which that person has a financial interest.

-SCREENING (VISION) (EC §49455): Every school child upon first enrolling in a California elementary school and at least every third year thereafter until completion of the eighth grade shall have his/her vision appraised by the school nurse or other authorized person.
-Evaluation may be waived if the parents so desire, after submission of a written statement by a physician, surgeon, physician assistant or optometrist setting out the results of a determination of the child's vision including visual acuity and color vision.
+SCREENING (VISION) (EC §49455); Every pupil in Kindergarten or upon first enrolling in a California school will have their vision screened and again in second, fifth, and eighth grades or upon referral by a School Nurse or teacher.
+Screening may be waived, if parents choose, upon submission of a written statement by a physician, surgeon, physician assistant, or optometrist setting out the results of a determination of the child's vision including visual acuity and color vision.